carrotfarmer/blog-posts/cl05by7zu09yrudnve2kvf1dz.md

 ## Groups 👥

-A group is meant to create a competitive environment for a user and their friends, where they can add their solve times and they can also view their friend’s solves, to create some sort of competition.
-To game-ify this feature more, I created a leaderboard in a group’s page that displays the top solves in a group.
+A group is meant to create a competitive environment for a user and their friends, where they can add their solve times and they can also view their friend’s solves, and create competition within a group.
+To gamify this feature more, a leader board was created on a group’s page which will display the top solves in a group.
 A group also has stats like the member with the highest average, group average, etc. All of this is done to recreate a scenario, where friends are physically meeting and solving their cubes.

 A group contains: